cloud-gov/compliance-docs/PS-Policy.md

 See PS-3.

 Review of ongoing operational need for current logical and physical access by individuals are initiated and facilitated by the System Owner and Program Manager.
 The cloud.gov System Owner or Program Manager modifies permissions granted to individuals to correspond any changes in the individual requirements.
-18F notifies the cloud.gov System Owner or Program Manager within 5 days of a formal transfer action.
+GSA TTS notifies the cloud.gov System Owner or Program Manager within 5 days of a formal transfer action.
 The cloud.gov System Owner or Program Manager initiates the revoking process within the same day of an individual being transferred outside of the team.

 Retrieval of all information system-related property which includes HDPS-12 cards, authentication tokens, mobile devices, laptops, etc. is a common control provided by GSA. cloud.gov revokes privileged access if an individual is reassigned or transferred outside of the team.

 See PS-5.

-Since cloud.gov is provided by a federal agency to other agencies, 18F/GSA signs standard US Treasury forms (7600A and 7600B) to create inter-agency agreements (IAAs) that allow other agencies to access and use cloud.gov.
-The 18F Agreements team develops agreement text with the GSA Office of General Counsel (OGC) to ensure the boilerplate of all cloud.gov access agreements meet all legal, regulatory, policy, and Executive Order requirements.
+Since cloud.gov is provided by a federal agency to other agencies, GSA TTS signs standard US Treasury forms (7600A and 7600B) to create inter-agency agreements (IAAs) that allow other agencies to access and use cloud.gov.
+The GSA TTS Agreements team develops agreement text with the GSA Office of General Counsel (OGC) to ensure the boilerplate of all cloud.gov access agreements meet all legal, regulatory, policy, and Executive Order requirements.

-The System Owner reviews all access agreements at least yearly, or upon request from 18F Agreements, GSA Information Security, or OGC.
-18F/GSA requires that all agencies have an active, signed, and fully-funded agreement to maintain access and use of the system.
+The System Owner reviews all access agreements at least yearly, or upon request from GSA TTS Agreements, GSA Information Security, or OGC.
+GSA TTS requires that all agencies have an active, signed, and fully-funded agreement to maintain access and use of the system.

 See PS-6.